Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

-(iii)~$\nRightarrow$~(i)$\vee$(ii): In \cite{SF} Shelah and Fremlin found that in a model of set theory there is a separable pointwise compact set $A$ of real-valued Lebesgue measurable functions on the unit interval which it is not $\mu$-almost NIP.
+(iii)~$\nRightarrow$~(i)$\vee$(ii): In \cite{SF} Shelah and Fremlin found that in a model of set theory there is a separable pointwise compact set $A$ of real-valued Lebesgue measurable functions on the unit interval which it is not $\mu$-stable.
 Thus we see that (iii)~$\nRightarrow$~(i).
 Since the set $A$ is separable, it satisfies condition (M) and therefore (ii) fails. \end{proof}

-Professor Fremlin kindly pointed out to us that Shelah's model, described in their paper \cite{SF}, in fact deals with the point that there is a countable set of \emph{continuous} functions which is relatively pointwise compact in ${\mathcal L}^0(\mu)$ for a Radon measure $\mu$, but that it is not $\mu$-almost NIP.
-Of course this will not happen if a set be relatively pointwise compact in $\mathcal{L}^0(\mu)$ for every Radon measure $\mu$:
+Professor Fremlin kindly pointed out to us that Shelah's model, described in their paper \cite{SF}, in fact deals with the point that there is a countable set of \emph{continuous} functions which is relatively pointwise compact in ${\mathcal L}^0(\mu)$ for a Radon measure $\mu$, but that it is not $\mu$-stable.
+Of course, in some cases, there are still some things to say (see Theorem~\ref{NIP-compactness} below).